wrightben/codeeval/Palindromic Ranges.md

 > 1 2<br />1 7

-**Output sample:** Print to stdout, permutations of the string, comma separated, in alphabetical order. e.g.

-For each line of input, print out the number of interesting subranges of [L,R] eg.
+**Output sample:** For each line of input, print out the number of interesting subranges of [L,R] eg.

 > 1<br />12